 Tutorials twice per week, lecture once per week, three group visits to lab or museum.

 Students will furthermore work on a case study of their choice and produce a paper and give a presentation about the case study.

-Presentation of case study during final symposium on art & science (25%)
+Participation in discussions (25%), written paper (50%), and presentation of case study during final symposium on art & science (25%).